Diamond DA42 Twin Star: Performance

 The stall characteristics are also relatively benign, being described by Flight International as "probably the most docile of any aircraft I can remember".
 On the DA42, stall conditions are forewarned by the sounding of a warning horn at 5 to 7 kn above stall, as well as by elevating levels of airframe buffeting and a 5–10° drop of the nose.
 The aircraft is relatively difficult to stall outside of substantial mishandling or deliberate intention.
 Both longitudinal and lateral stability can be maintained with a relatively low level of effort, not necessitating continuous trimming while the aircraft is accelerating.
 Active use of the rudder is necessary for effective turns and counteracting sideslip tendencies.

 While the DA42 is a twin-engined aircraft, this is predominantly a measure for safety.
-It is readily capable of sustained flight using only a single engine, and can still achieve a satisfactory rate of climb of 700 feet per minute under single-engine operations, unlike many of its contemporaries.
+It is readily capable of sustained flight using only a single engine.
+DA42 NG climbs at up to 270 ft/min at sea level in standard conditions on a single engine, with performance degrading with higher altitudes and temperatures.
 The DA42 possesses considerable endurance, being capable of performing 13 hour-long flights without carrying additional fuel tanks; this is partially due to its high fuel efficiency of its Austro engines, which consume 13.6 US gallons per hour when operated at 75 per cent power, lower than some of its single-engined rivals.
 The digital FADEC (full authority digital engine controls) serves to lower operational difficulty, constantly performing tasks such as managing rpm and fault-checking.
 The propellers are clockwise-rotating as viewed by the pilot, so the left engine is the critical engine.